 This BMP allow City to keep up to date on the best practices for reducing and preventing pollution.
-Training is done annually in the form of training videos.
+Training has not been kept up due to staff turnover and lack of awareness.

 5.3 Contractor Requirements and oversight

 This BMP is used to ensure that contractors follow the steps given by the inspector to prevent pollution.
 Contractors are given a pre-construction packet that contains handouts for preventing pollution.
 Also, the inspector can inspect the site at any time to determine if the best practices are being used.